 Hypospadias is congenital, meaning a child is born with it.
 In most cases, the cause is unknown.

 A child with hypospadias has a urethral meatus in an abnormal location.
 He may also have a penis that curves downward (chordee) and foreskin that doesn’t cover the glans (dorsal hood).

 Hypospadias may be seen at your newborn’s physical exam.

 Left untreated, mild hypospadias often carries no long-term concerns.
-But in more serious cases, the condition can make it difficult for the child to urinate normally.
+But in more serious cases, the condition can make it hard for the child to urinate normally.
 He may need to sit down to urinate.
 In severe cases, an adult male with untreated hypospadias may have trouble delivering sperm and getting a woman pregnant.
-But after surgery there are often no long-term problems.

 © 2000-2017 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.